xie-lab-ml/Mano-Restriking-Manifold-Optimization-for-LLM-Training/README.md

 ## [2026.3.14] Mano_v2

-We propose the following modifications to Mano improves pretraining performance from large-scale empirical studies.
+We propose the following modifications to Mano to improve pretraining performance from large-scale empirical studies.

 - Row/Column normalization of the Parameters are unnecessary, and removing it improves performance in final convergence.
 - Regarding the eps in momentum normalization, addition performs better than clamping.